To be more successful, stop competing*

 The businesses that pull ahead – ones I’ve watched grow from scrappy start-ups into brands people genuinely care about – they don’t win by competing harder.
 They win by stepping off the treadmill entirely.

-They define their own ground.
+To define their own ground.

 When you compete on features and price, you’re playing by someone else’s rules.
 Worse, you’re playing a game where the only winner is whoever’s willing to go lowest.